jaymoulin/StreamElementsWidget_ChannelPointIdDisplay/README.md

-# Channel Point Redeemer
+# Channel Point Id Display

-Displays a video/image and plays a sound when channel points are redeemed.
+Displays Id and title  when channel points are redeemed.

 # Install